Richard (Dick) Baker

 Karisa N. Syner, MBA

-Vice President of Operations & Client Relationship Manager
+Chief Financial Officer and Vice President of Operations

-Karisa graduated from the region’s premier Master of Business Administration programs at the AACSB-accredited Western New England University (WNE) College of Business.
+Karisa graduated from the region’s premier master of business administration program at the AACSB-accredited Western New England University (WNE) College of Business.
 She has gained knowledge in operations management, marketing management, managerial accounting and finance, and decision modeling for analytics.
-She is currently working toward obtaining her FINRA Series 7 securities registration, insurance license, and looking into attaining her Master of Science degree in elder law and estate planning at Western New England School of Law.
+She is currently working toward additional certifications and licenses.
+She has also looked into furthering her education by attaining her master of science degree in elder law and estate planning at Western New England School of Law.

 Diana C. Colmenares

 Diana joined the Income Works team in October 2018.
 She works remotely from California and makes quarterly visits to the home office in Agawam, Massachusetts, where she will assist with planning cases and client meetings.